iganoneko/shared/apidoc/modules/_str_.md

 ▸ **isEmail**(`value`: any): *boolean*

-Is the string an email address
+The character string is an email address

 **Parameters:**